Advantages of Pole Construction

 5. With the back-to-the-land movement increasing every year, many people are rejecting expensive and conspicuous life styles.
 They want and have only the simple tools for living, and are choosing to live in many ways as their ancestors did.

-All of this adds up to the reason why pole construction may be the very thing to on, whether it is for a home or some other building that you need.
+All of this adds up to the reason why pole construction may be the very thing to plan on, whether it is for a home or some other building that you need.

 Very little has been published to date on pole construction.
 In fact it has been said that “the literature is nonexistent.”
 This is not quite true, for there are some few publications by wood products associations, which have been consulted here, and which are listed in the references at the back of this book.